-Through her work with the French Radio Chorus – the largest professional symphonic chorus in Europe, and where she was appointed as Music Director in 2015 – Jeannin has become the collaborative conductor of choice for a number of prominent figures including Gustavo Dudamel, Bernard Haitink, Christoph Eschenbach, and Valery Gergiev.
-With the chorus, Jeannin has also collaborated with orchestras such l’Orchestre National de France, l’Orchestre Philharmonique de Radio France and the Los Angeles Philharmonic, and in 2018, Jeannin will record Poulenc Figure Humaine, as well as premiering a new commission by French composer Philippe Hersant with the group.
+Through her work with the French Radio Chorus – the largest professional symphonic chorus in Europe – Jeannin became the collaborative conductor of choice for a number of prominent figures, including Gustavo Dudamel, Bernard Haitink, Christoph Eschenbach and Valery Gergiev, collaborating with orchestras such as l’Orchestre National de France, l’Orchestre Philharmonique de Radio France and the Los Angeles Philharmonic.

-In 2008, Jeannin was appointed Music Director of la Maîtrise de Radio France – the choir famously favoured by Messiaen and Dutilleux – where she has the musical and pedagogical responsibility of 180 choristers.
-During her time with la Maîtrise, Jeannin has commissioned many new works, and has given regular broadcasts on France Musique.
-She has also collaborated with an impressive list of composers and conductors including Esa Pekka Salonen, Peter Eötvös, John Adams, Thierry Escaich, Kaija Saariaho, Kurt Masur, Daniele Gatti, Myung Whun Chung, Mikko Franck, Gianandrea Noseda, Andris Nelsons, Semyon Bychkov, Bertrand de Billy, Susanna Mälki and Stéphane Denève.
+In 2008, Jeannin was appointed Music Director of la Maîtrise de Radio France – the choir famously favoured by Messiaen and Dutilleux – where she continues to have the musical and pedagogical responsibility of 180 choristers.
+During her time with la Maîtrise, Jeannin has commissioned many new works, collaborating with composers such as Kaija Saariaho, Peter Eötvös, John Adams and Thierry Escaich, and has given regular broadcasts on France Musique.
+She has conducted regularly at the St Denis Festival, including repertoire such as Messiaen Trois petites liturgies, Mozart Vespers and the Sinfonia Concertante with Renaud Capuçon and Adrien La Marca.

-Jeannin studied conducting and singing at the Stockholm Royal College of Music, the Nice Conservatoire and the Royal College of Music, London.
+Sofi Jeannin studied conducting and singing at the Stockholm Royal College of Music, the Nice Conservatoire and then at the Royal College of Music, London, with Paul Spicer.
 She conducted her first BBC Radio 3 broadcast, the British premiere of Consolation I by Helmut Lachenmann, in 2006, and prepared the Royal College of Music Chorus for conductors including Bernard Haitink, Peter Schreier and David Willcocks.

 Committed to education and outreach work, Jeannin has worked with the chorus and orchestra of Kinshasa, Congo, and has also been involved in El Sistema, Greece since early 2017.
 She regularly gives workshops and masterclasses around the world.